cmaxw/devchat-eleventy/src/outsourcing-oasis/oo-001-welcome-to-outsourcing.md

 # [May 14th to 15th - register now!](https://devchat.tv/conferences/javascript-remote-2020/ "JavaScript Remote Conf 2020")

-David and Charles talk about the details of the podcast, its focus on outsourcing, and our experience outsourcing and running outsourced companies.
-They also dive into the challenges and tradeoffs of running an outsourced organization and how much of that can be mitigated to build toward success.
+In this first episode of Outsourcing Oasis, David and Charles talk about the details of the podcast, its focus on outsourcing, and their experience outsourcing and running outsourced companies.
+They also dive into the challenges and trade-offs of running an outsourced organization and how much of that can be mitigated to build toward success.

 ### **Panelists**